-One day, you hire a new team member who hits a series of buttons accidentally.
+One day, you hire a new team member who accidentally hits a series of buttons.
 Alternatively, you fire someone who tries to get back at you by erasing everything.
 All that information is gone forever.

-Though it seems obvious, make sure that your knowledge management software features enterprise-grade backup.
-That means it can restore any lost information and go back to previous versions when needed.
+Though it seems obvious, ensure that your knowledge management software features enterprise-grade backup.
+That means it can restore lost information and return to previous versions when needed.

 Examples of Knowledge Base

 You’ve learned the knowledge base definition.
-With that, you’ve found out the differences between an external and internal knowledge base.
+You’ve discovered the differences between an external and internal knowledge base.
 The features of the most appropriate knowledge management software are pointed out.

 Now, it’s time to get into the nitty-gritty about knowledge base examples.
 There are countless options available, but here are the top ones: